 Learn more about the clays, glazes, materials, and supplies you use in your studio in Richard Zakin’s Electric Kiln Ceramics: A Guide to Clays and Glazes.

 The resulting very wet scrap usually needs to be dried out before reprocessing can continue.
 Here‚’s a list of the more commonly mentioned and used methods.

 Spread a thin layer (2-inches or so thick at most) of scrap onto an absorbent surface (figure 2).
-Plaster bats, wedging tables and large plaster slabs are good choices for this.
+Plaster bats (learn how to mix plaster), wedging tables and large plaster slabs are good choices for this.
 A material called HardiBacker Board works very well.
 This is a heavy cement board that is not as effective as plaster, but is strong and will absorb moisture from the clay.
 Caution: do not use sheetrock.
 This is thin and porous, absorbs water very quickly, then the paper delaminates from the surface and the boards weaken.
 Flip the clay slab over periodically (it should pull away from the surface easily when it is ready to flip) and continue to do this until it is right for wedging.

 Store drying bats on a vertical rack or ware cart to save space.
 Note: the HardiBacker boards need a board underneath for support.
 Some potters prefer to dry their reclaim outdoors.
 Note: cover the reclaim with a sheet or other breathable fabric if you live in a windy area to prevent foreign materials from getting in your clay.
 A fan can also help dry wet clay more quickly.
 This will accelerate the drying, so turn the clay frequently.

 Another practical method involves a rudimentary filter press system made from cotton pillowcases.
 Simply fill the sacks with clay slop and hang them up, either over a bucket or outside.
 Excess water eventually drips out over time and evaporates from the surface.